 Costs for things like groceries and fuel are reaching highs not seen in decades.
 Interest rates continue to rise.
 Mortgage rates remain high.
 It all points to a challenging and unpredictable holiday season.

 Here are our top five takeaways from this year’s holiday shipping season:

-The economy dictates everything right now, and it’s stirring a lot of uncertainty.
-Inflation, interest rates, not to mention lingering slowdowns in the supply chain are all cooling consumer spending.
+The economy dictates everything right now, and it’s causing a lot of uncertainty.
+Inflation, interest rates, and lingering slowdowns in the supply chain are all cooling consumer spending.

 It has put many businesses in delicate positions and left them, in some cases, with too much inventory.

 Unloading that excess product is a major priority, which is impacting the freight industry and affecting everything from rates to delivery schedules.Typically, summer shipping activity can predict demand during the holidays.
 But this year, there are concerning signs.

 “Historically, when you look at past years, the summer is very a strong shipping period for a lot of holiday items,” says Steve Hartsell, Senior VP of Field Sales at Old Dominion Freight Line.
 “But this year, it was not as heavy as it has been in a long time.”